acxz/ddp/README.md

 # Zenmodo Badge: TODO

-A opitmal feedback controller implemented in Octave/Matlab.
+A optimal feedback controller implemented in Octave/Matlab.

 ## Dependencies
 - Octave or Matlab